Historia de Sancto Cuthberto

 The Historia de Sancto Cuthberto ("History of St Cuthbert") is a historical compilation finished some time after 1031.
-It is an account of the history of the bishopric of St Cuthbert—based successively at Lindisfarne, Norham, Chester-le-Street and finally Durham—from the life of St Cuthbert himself onwards.
+It is an account of the history of the bishopric of St Cuthbert—based successively at Lindisfarne, Norham, Chester-le-Street and finally Durham—from the life of Saint Cuthbert himself onwards.
 The latest event documented is a grant by King Cnut, c.
 1031.
 The work is a cartulary chronicle recording grants and losses of property as well as miracles of retribution, under a loose narrative of temporal progression.
 The text survives in three manuscripts, the earliest of which dates from around 1100.
 The original version of the text is not thought to be extant; rather, all surviving manuscripts are thought to be copies of an earlier but lost exemplar.
 The Historia is one of the sources for the histories produced at Durham in the early 12th century, particularly the Historia Regum and Symeon of Durham's Libellus de Exordio.